 Taking a cue from successful online stores, you could offer a discount on all your products around the holiday season.
 For example, if you sell apparel, you could offer a 10% discount on all items on Black Friday or Thanksgiving.

 The easiest way to do this in WooCommerce is by using Booster’s WooCommerce Shop Global Discount module.
 It lets you offer fixed or percentage-based discounts and create multiple discount groups for different categories of products.
+And check out our tutorial on 3 Discount Strategies WooCommerce Store Owners Can Use for more information.

 #2: Let customers suggest their price